 When The Carter Center began its Guinea Worm Eradication Program in 1986, more than 3.5 million cases of Guinea worm disease were estimated to occur annually in 21 countries in Africa and Asia.
-Since then, infection rates have fallen by more than 99.99 % with only 22 (provisional) cases reported in 2015 in just 20 isolated villages in South Sudan, Mali, and Ethiopia.
+Since then, infection rates have fallen by more than 99.99 % with only 28 (provisional) cases reported in 2018 in South Sudan, Chad and Angola.

 Guinea worm cases reach historic low

 For 33 years, the Carter Center has led the international campaign to eradicate Guinea worm disease, working closely with ministries of health and local communities, the U.S. Centers for Disease Control and Prevention, the World Health Organization, UNICEF, the private sector and many others.
 President Carter, who turned 94 in 2018, says he will live to see Guinea worm eradicated from the globe.

 As a result of these efforts, The Carter Center predicts that Guinea worm disease will soon become the second disease in human history, after smallpox, to be completely eradicated and the first to be eradicated without the use of a vaccine or medical treatment.

 In support of The Carter Center Guinea Worm Eradication Program, BASF has supplied Abate®, the chemical water treatment that kills the guinea worm larvae, free of charge since 1988 - a contribution worth more than U.S. $4 million.